-BARBERING PROGRAM TESTING AND GRADING PROCEDURE
+AESTHETICS PROGRAM TESTING AND GRADING PROCEDURE

-The following tests and grading procedures are used to assess student learning and mastery of course content in the 1000-hour course:
+The following tests and grading procedures are used to assess student learning and mastery of course content in the 450-hour course:

-- 1. Academic theory exams: Students must receive a grade of 70% or higher on each assigned theory exam. - 2.
-Core written and practical skills evaluation: Students must receive a grade of 70% or higher on each written exam and each practical skill exam in order to complete the Core program.
-The exams are an overview of instruction taught during the Core schedule.
-All Core written and practical skill exams must be passed with a 70% in order to transition to the Clinic Classroom.
-If students are unable to pass each exam after two attempts, the student may be asked to withdraw from the program and re-enroll in the next available Core class start date. - 3.
-Final exam 2: This exam covers an overview of all related cosmetology subjects (e.g., anatomy, chemistry, etc.).
+- 1. Academic theory exams: Students must receive a grade of 70% or higher on each assigned theory exam.
+Exams are completed at the conclusion of each online theory module. - 2.
+Midterm written and practical: Students must receive a grade of 70% or higher on all final exams. - 3.
+Final written and practical: The written test covers an overview of all theory instruction, Wisconsin state law, and other items covered on the state aesthetics exam.
 Students must receive a grade of 70% or higher on all final exams. - 4.
 Clinic Practical Skill Assessments: Future Professionals progress in practical skill assessments and theory hours will be digitally monitored on a weekly basis by the Future Professional Advisor using the Course Key app.
 All assigned practical skill assessments must be completed in order to complete the program.